Abandon Shipping was "Abandon Ship", and was moved to make room for a trope better reflecting common use of the term.

 Epic Movie was previously "BFM".
 Renamed for being an incomprehensible initialism and because Epic Movie is the generally used term for the concept.

 Erotic Eating was formerly "Yum Yum", which (possibly) sounded too ambiguous.

 Eureka Moment was originally named the "Creek Moment" after the British TV detective Jonathan Creek.
-Renamed because the term "Eureka" was far more searchable, "creek" will never be immediately known as a character name, and even those who knew of Creek didn't understand what a Creek Moment was.
+Renamed because the term "Eureka" was far more searchable, "creek" will never be immediately known as a character name (as opposed to a location), and even those who knew of Creek didn't understand what a Creek Moment was.

 Even Mooks Have Loved Ones was originally called "Even Evil Has Loved Ones".
 However, it was misused in over 80% of wicks on works and character pages as "evil person demonstrates genuine love for another" (which is what Even Evil Has Loved Ones now covers).

 Excited Title!
 Two-Part Episode Name! was originally "Excited Episode Title!", which attracted lots of misuse as any title with an exclamation point when the trope is about a specific title convention.

 Experimental Archeology was renamed from "Kon Tiki Plot" in order to broaden the meaning of the trope, clarify it, and encourage use for an otherwise underused trope.